tock/tockworld8/content/_index.md

 TockWorld 7 will take place in San Diego, CA, at UC San Diego on June 26-28, 2024.

+## Student Travel Grants

+Are you a student interested in attending TockWorld?
+[Apply here](grant) for a travel grant.

 ## Speakers {.speakers}

 *